whluo/whluo.github.io/_pages/about.md

 <a onclick="toggleList()" id='more'>Show more</a>
 <div id="hiddenList" style="display:none;">
   {% capture hidden_list %}
+  - 2025/04: &nbsp; Serve as COI Coordinator for SIGGRAPH Asia 2025.
   - 2025/04: &nbsp; I will serve as Area Chair for NeurIPS 2025.
   - 2025/03: &nbsp; Content restoration works to appear in TPAMI and PR.
   - 2025/03: &nbsp; I serve as Workshop Chair for [CVM 2025](http://iccvm.org/2025/).